-Anisimova fights back to eliminate Gauff
+Hot favourite Swiatek out of Wimbledon

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-It means Anisimova, the 20th seed, has reached the last 16 of all three Grand Slam tournaments this year.
+Anisimova has reached the last 16 of all three Grand Slams this year.

+It is the first time that French Open runner-up Gauff, 18, has not reached the fourth round at Wimbledon.

+"This is the most special day of my career.
+It's just a huge privilege to play on this court playing Coco," said Anisimova, who fell backwards onto Centre Court in celebration afterwards.

+"The worst thing for a tennis player is to lose 7-6 in the first set.
+I had the same experience in the French Open, but it's important to bounce back and give everything you have.

+"Although it was extremely exhausting, I pushed through and was so happy to get the win."

-She will next play France's Harmony Tan, who is ranked 115th in the world.
+Anisimova will next play France's Harmony Tan, ranked 115th.

 However, Tan has been in great form in these Championships.
-She defeated seven-time Wimbledon champion Serena Williams in round one, eliminated Spain's 32nd seed Sara Sorribes Tormo in the second round and thrashed Britain's Katie Boulter 6-1 6-1 earlier on Saturday.
+She defeated seven-time Wimbledon singles champion Serena Williams in round one, eliminated Spain's 32nd seed Sara Sorribes Tormo in the second round and thrashed Britain's Katie Boulter 6-1 6-1 earlier on Saturday.

+Anisimova made a nervous start on Centre Court, losing the opening three games, although she then won four in a row and was a break up before Gauff fought back to force the tie-break.

+Despite holding a 4-1 lead in the tie-break, Anisimova, who made 26 unforced errors in the opening set, fell a set behind.

 - Live scores, results and order of play